saltukalakus/idiomatic-rust-snippets/src/algorithms/dynamic-programming/knapsack-problem.md

 2. Iterate through each item and each capacity, updating the `dp` array based on whether the current item is included or excluded.
 3. The value at `dp[n][W]` will be the maximum value that can be obtained with the given items and knapsack capacity.

-Here is a simple Rust implementation of the Knapsack Problem using dynamic programming:

 ```rust
 fn knapsack(weights: &[usize], values: &[usize], capacity: usize) -> usize {
     let n = weights.len();